rebelmuffin/rhea-kernel/README.md

     sudo make install

 ## Windows Setup
-No setup for windows, I don't want Windows users contributing to this repository anyway
+No setup for windows, I never tried developing this on windows.

 ## Building and Testing The Kernel
 You can easily build the kernel with GNU make using the command `make` in project root.